 This study is based on successful Slovenian transport company that has been operational on European markets for more than 25 years.
-After Slovenia became a member of European Union the company faced strong international competitive pressure.
+After Slovenia became a member European Union the company faced international competitive pressure.
 This has weakened its market position, and, in order to fulfill customers' diverse demands, the company reorganized internal processes with adoption of internal information system.
 For that reason, this company is a good example of winning survival on global markets by orientation towards use of information technology.
 The company is in private family ownership and operates with 33 vehicles (road trains and mega trailers) that are their main business assets.
-In the past 5 years total sales have grown with an average rate of 20% per year.
-According limited market capabilities, high degree of to competition and global orientation, executive board decided to improve internal information processes by implementation of Global Position System (GPS).
+According to limited market capabilities, high degree of competition and global orientation, executive board decided to improve internal information processes by implementation of Global Position System (GPS).
 GPS allows the company to monitor position of its vehicle at any time; it records average driving speed of the vehicle, stop positions; and enables simple communication of the driver with the transport office.
 Thus, transport organizers, who deal with various customer demands, are able to give up to date information of the location and predicted collection or delivery time.
 The investment soon showed positive effects through increased efficiency, shortened delivery times, and better flexibility of the company for customers' demands.